lizhanmit/java-design-patterns/README.md

 A solution to this problem is to introduce a new domain class that wraps the `double` value.
 In the future you can add other fields and results to this class.

 **NOTE**: A primitive `double` value has a limited number of bits, and as a result it has limited precision when storing decimal numbers.
 An alternative to consider is `java.math.BigDecimal`, which has arbitrary precision.
 However, this precision comes at the cost of increased CPU and memory overhead.

+### Principle of Strong Type

+For instance, when creating an interface to import the files, take a type that represents the file (e.g. `java.io.File`) and reduce the scope for errors versus using a `String`.

+However, for public API, take the path as a `String` rather than relying on a more type-safe class like `java.nio.Path` or `java.io.File`.

+### Discoverability

+Communication is King!
+Good teams of software developers use a Ubiquitous Language to describe their software.

+Matching the vocabulary that you use within the code of your application to the vocabulary that you use to talk to clients or colleagues makes things a lot easier to maintain, and makes it really easy to know what part of the code to change.

 ---